greenpeace/gpes-old-en-petitions-api-emulator/BIGQUERY.md

 # Google Cloud and Big Query

+BigQuery is an excellent tool to store your data, specially if you already use BigQuery and/or Google Cloud.

 ## Configure BigQuery

 1. Create a json [Google Cloud service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey) with the role *BigQuery User* and download the json access file.
 Later you'll need to link to it from the `config.php` file.